v3il/hgf-helper/README.md

 # HGF helper

 ## Overview
-This is a small extension for the Chrome browser that allows you to play mini-games on the .tv/hitsquadgodfather channel in semi-afk mode.
-It consists of two parts.
+This is a small extension for the Chrome-like browsers that allows you to play mini-games on the `.tv/hitsquadgodfather` channel in semi-afk mode.

 ### Twitch helper

-Overlay update that the extension works with: **Feb 24, 2025**

 A widget is placed on the stream page that allows you to play mini-games in semi-automatic mode.
 The main functions of the widget are
-1. automatically sends the `!hitsquad` command to the chat if the corresponding checkbox is enabled;
+1. automatically sends the `!hitsquad`, `!loot1-8`, `!chest1-8` commands to the chat if corresponding checkboxes are enabled;
-1. adds a button to easily send the `!hitsquad` command in manual mode;
+1. provides buttons to easily send the `!hitsquad`, `!loot1-8`, `!chest1-8` commands in manual mode;
-2. automatically generates a question for Akira's drawing if the corresponding checkbox is checked;
+1. automatically generates a question for Akira's drawing if the corresponding checkbox is checked [*currently removed*];
-1. adds a button to easily participate in the Akira's drawing;
-1. automatically detect the anti-cheat screen and block the sending of commands.
-Scheduled commands will be sent automatically after the anti-cheat has finished;
+1. automatically handles the anti-cheat screen;
-1. automatically removes the delay on the stream once a minute;
+1. automatically removes the delay on the stream every 5 minutes;
 1. automatically collects channel points;
 1. automatically refresh the stream page if there are problems with the video;
-1. all features continue to work while showing ads;
+1. all features keep working while showing an ads;

+#### Anti-cheat versions:
+- Prohibits sending commands during the anti-cheat screen - removed on Feb 27, 2025
+- Requires sending the `!anticheat' command during the anti-cheat screen - current, handled by the extension

 The appearance of the widget is shown in the image below: